symbolicdata/symbolicdata.github.io/Events.2013-08.markdown

 -   9:30-10:30 Welcome
 -   10:30-12 Presentation of the state of the SymbolicData project (Hans-Gert Gräbe)
+-   12-14 Lunch
--   12-14 Tutorial - Using RDF, Sparql, Metadata, Virtuoso store.
-Compiling examples for tests and benchmarks in different areas (Andreas Nareike)
+-   14-15 Tutorial - Using RDF, Sparql, Metadata, Virtuoso store (Andreas Nareike)
--   14-15 Break
+-   15-16 The projects [E-Science Saxonia](http://www.escience-sachsen.de) and the [Saxonian E-Science Research Platform](https://escience.htwk-leipzig.de/) (Todor Tontchev, HTWK Leipzig)
+-   16-17 Natural Language Processing approaches to discover and understand mathematical formulas in research texts (Ulf Schöneberg)
--   15-18 Inter project aspects - cooperation with [swmath](http://www.swmath.org), [lmonade](http://www.lmona.de/), [sage-math](http://www.sagemath.org), [SPP 1489](http://www.computeralgebra.de) Databases (who else)
+-   17-19 Inter project aspects - cooperation with [swmath](http://www.swmath.org)
 -   evening - dinner, Get Together (on your own expenses)

 Wednesday, August 28, 2013

--   9-13 Discussion about the future of SymbolicData and other aspects of future cooperation
+-   9-13 Discussion about a future cooperation between the swmath project and SymbolicData
 -   13 End of the Workshop

 Links: